nandannmenon/lib-manage-sys/README.md

 ---

-**Note:** This is an academic project intended for learning purposes and small-scale deployment.
+**Note:** This is an academic project intended for learning purposes and small-scale deployment only.